preface202309/preface20230928/Readme.md

 ## Dataset naming conventions

 The dataset collected during normal execution is named as follow:
 * `normal_1_14.csv`: this is the dataset that comprises the data collected over two weeks of normal, fault-free, execution and is used to train and validate the Deep Autoencoder.
-It includes a time series of KPIs collected from multiple monitoring tools (described in Section 4.1.3 and in Appendix A of the manuscript).
+It includes a time series of KPIs collected from multiple monitoring tools (described in Section 4.1.3).
-The data was generated executing the **Alemira** system for two weeks deployed on Google Kubernetes Engine (GKE). **Alemira** takes advantage of Kubernetes autoscaling mechanisms.
-In our specific case, the system had a scalable configuration of 18 to 54 pods.
-The data was collected at a constant rate of a minute interval.
+The data was generated executing the **Alemira** and **TrainTicket** system for two weeks deployed on Google Kubernetes Engine (GKE).
+Both systems takes advantage of Kubernetes autoscaling mechanisms.
+In our specific case, the **Alemira** had a scalable configuration of 18 to 54 pods and **TrainTicket** had a scalable configuration of 42 to 1260 pods.
+For both systems, the data was collected at a constant rate of a minute interval.

 The datasets collected during the execution with injected failures.
 The naming for these datasets follows the following convention: {failure-type}-{target service}-{unique identifier}.
 The failure type can be one of the following: